-Linda Liebenberg, PhD., is a leading researcher and evaluator in the field of youth resilience and community development, with a core interest in children and youth with complex needs.
-Her work explores the promotion of positive youth development and mental health, using formal and informal processes of resilience.
-She achieves this through evaluation of service provision together with research of youth experiences and community development.
+Linda Liebenberg, PhD., is a leading researcher, evaluator and consultant in the field of resilience and community development, with a core interest in children and youth with complex needs.
+Her work explores how best to provide meaningful programs and resources that promote of positive youth development and mental health, using formal and informal processes of resilience.
+She achieves this through consultation on program and community development, conducting evaluations of service provision, and doing research with youth and their communities.
 As a key component of this work, Linda reflects critically on the best ways in which to conduct research and evaluations with children and their communities (including multiple service providers).
-These approaches include participatory image-based methods; sophisticated longitudinal quantitative designs; and the design of measurement instruments used with children and youth.
+These approaches include participatory image-based methods; sophisticated longitudinal quantitative designs; and the design of measurement instruments.

-Linda has developed consulting and collaborative relationships with many international community-based organizations, including Right to Play, the World Bank, the World Health Organization, the Romeo Dallaire Child Soldiers Initiative, and the Resilience Research Centre.
-She has presented on all five continents on culturally and contextually meaningful approaches to promoting positive psychosocial outcomes of children and youth as well as the ways in which this can be researched and evaluated.
-Her publications include the co-edited volumes Researching Resilience and Resilience in Action (with Michael Ungar, PhD) and Youth Resilience and Culture – Commonalities and Complexities (with Linda Theron, PhD).
+Linda has developed consulting and collaborative relationships with many international and community-based organizations, including Right to Play, the World Bank, the World Health Organization, Save the Children Denmark, the Public Health Agency of Canada, and Eskasoni Mental Health Services.
+She has presented on all five continents on culturally and contextually meaningful approaches to promoting positive psychosocial outcomes of children and youth through programming and community development.
+She has also presented extensively on the ways in which these topics can be researched and evaluated.

 Born in Johannesburg, South Africa, Linda lived in Cape Town for many years, before relocating to Halifax, Canada in 2003.